If you are coming to Rome in December, you are in for a treat!

 We don't really get snow in Rome, but once every decade or so, there might be a bit, although typically not in December (in recent years, when it's snowed in Rome, it's snowed in January or February).

 During the day it's in the low 50's °F/low teens °C, and in the evenings it can still be quite chilly, in the mid 30's °F/single digits °C.

-See also my page about What to Pack for Rome, with downloadable packing list.
+See also my general page about What to Pack for Rome, with downloadable packing list.

-Check out these Italians at Piazza Navona in December, all wearing comfortable shoes and jeans.
+Check out these Italians at Vatican Square in December, all wearing comfortable shoes and jeans.

 Be prepared for changes in temperature between when the sun is out, and when it gets dark.

 And always wear or carry a scarf with you.